Ghanaian nationality law

-Ghanaian nationality law is regulated by the Constitution of Ghana, as amended; the Ghana Citizenship Act, and its revisions; and various international agreements to which the country is a signatory.
+The nationality law of Ghana is regulated by the Constitution of Ghana, as amended; the Ghana Citizenship Act, and its revisions; and various international agreements to which the country is a signatory.
 These laws determine who is, or is eligible to be, a national of Ghana.
 The legal means to acquire nationality, formal legal membership in a nation, differ from the domestic relationship of rights and obligations between a national and the nation, known as citizenship.
 Nationality describes the relationship of an individual to the state under international law, whereas citizenship is the domestic relationship of an individual within the nation.
 Ghanaian nationality is typically obtained under the principle of jus sanguinis, born to parents with Ghanaian nationality.
 It can be granted to persons with an affiliation to the country, or to a permanent resident who has lived in the country for a given period of time through naturalization.

 Acquisition of nationality

 Nationality can be acquired in Ghana at birth or later in life through naturalization.